NCAR/python-tutorial/source/tutorials/beginner.rst

     .. note::

-       Which files have been changed in the repository.
+       Take a look at which files have been changed in the repository!

     ..